arunbaby0/arunbaby.com/_speech_tech/0059-neural-architecture-search-for-speech.md

 difficulty: Hard
 ---

 **"Hand-crafting speech architectures is reaching its limits.
 For the next generation of voice assistants, we don't build the model—we define the search space and let the computer discover the most efficient physics of sound."**

 ## 1. Introduction: The Mobile Challenge

 In the world of Speech Tech, we are constantly fighting two warring factions: **Word Error Rate (WER)** and **Real-Time Factor (RTF)**.

-- A massive model like Whisper-Large has a low WER but can never run on a phone in real-time.
+-   **The Giant**: A model like OpenAI's Whisper-Large-v3 (1.5B parameters) has a low WER but requires a V100 GPU to run in reasonable time.
+It is impossible to deploy on an iPhone or an IoT thermostat.
-- A tiny model fits on the phone but misses the nuances of accents and noise.
+-   **The Dwarf**: A tiny model (like DeepSpeech-Tiny) fits on the phone but fails miserably when the user has an accent or there is background noise.

-Historically, humans designed "Mobile-Optimized" architectures like **MobileNet** or **Cuside-Transformer** by hand.
-However, sound is complex.
-The optimal architecture for a "Quiet Home" is different from an "Industrial Warehouse."
+Historically, humans tried to bridge this gap by hand-designing efficient architectures.
+We invented **MobileNet** (separable convolutions), **SqueezeNet** (1x1 filters), and the **Conformer** (combining CNNs and Transformers).
+But "Human Descent" is slow.
+A researcher might test 10 architectures in a month.

 **Neural Architecture Search (NAS) for Speech** is the automation of this discovery.
-It treats a model's topology (number of heads, kernel sizes, dilation rates) as a **Constraint Satisfaction Problem**.
-We explore the methods for discovering speech models that are "Pareto-Optimal"—better accuracy for less compute.
+It treats a model's topology (number of heads, kernel sizes, dilation rates) not as a fixed decision, but as a **Variable in a Search Problem**.

+In this deep dive, we will explore how to build a system that *discovers* the optimal speech model for a given hardware constraint (e.g., "Must run on Raspberry Pi 4 with <200ms latency").
+We move from "Guessing" to "Evolution."

 ---